ungoldman/dotfiles/README.md

 **These are my dotfiles.
 There are many like them, but these ones are mine.**

-These days I'm working primarily on a (very old) Macbook Pro and remote Ubuntu servers with node and ruby, so this setup is geared towards making those four play nice together.
+These days I'm working primarily on a (very old) Macbook Pro and remote Ubuntu servers with Node and Ruby, so this setup is geared towards making those four play nice together.

 ## Install